NicolasKheirallah/NextJs-M365-Blog/data/blog/Why-I-Choose-Education-Over-Technology-for-M365-Governance.md

 - **Restricted M365 Group Creation:** Organizations implemented strict controls over who could create M365 groups, hoping to manage the chaos in Teams, SharePoint, and Viva Engage.
 - **Superficial Solutions:** These restrictions didn't address the root problems.
 Instead of solving the main issues, they merely imposed limitations on users.
 - **User Restrictions:** By heavily restricting users, companies inadvertently hindered productivity and collaboration.
-- **Expensive Third-Party Tools:** Most solutions relied on costly third-party SaaS or consulting companies, with price tags ranging from $100,000 to $250,000.
+- **Expensive Third-Party Tools:** Most solutions relied on costly third-party SaaS or consulting companies, with price tags ranging from SEK 100,000 to SEK 500,000 and more
 - **Developer Attrition:** These expensive and restrictive approaches often led to the loss of in-house developers, as resources were diverted to maintain these solutions.
 - **Lack of Standardization:** There was no standardized approach, resulting in inconsistent governance practices and increased complexity.